 MESAC NEWS

-Erosion and what is can tell us about geological history
+Erosion and what it can tell us about geological history.

 Sedimentary rocks that were deposited in the sea are the only rock types exposed at Rickett’s Point.
 These rocks were formed in three ways: as products of weathering and erosion of earlier rocks, from the remains of organisms that had mineralised shells, and from chemical precipitates.